Don't Forget This Key Stakeholder in RFPs

 But what about the fuel itself?
 Lots of alternative fuels exist.
 Two are growing in popularity, largely for their significantly lower lifecycle emissions and ease of use — biodiesel and renewable diesel.

-In fact, biodiesel has been shown to reduce lifecycle greenhouse gas emissions by up to 86%.1 Renewable diesel also excels at reducing emissions.
+In fact, biodiesel has been shown to reduce lifecycle greenhouse gas emissions by an average of 74%.1 Renewable diesel also excels at reducing emissions.
 They’re both primarily produced from animal fats, recycled cooking oil and vegetable oils that are byproducts of other processes.
 Those who care about sourcing (like sustainability officers evaluating your fleet) will be pleased, too.

 With renewable diesel demand outpacing supply, this is a great way to stretch supply while continuing to run on a 100% renewable fuel and promote sustainability.